-CF2R-PLB-22-H User Instructions
+CF3R-PLB-22-H User Instructions

-A. Dwelling Unit Name

-01 This identifies the dwelling unit on this form and is reference from the CF1R.
-One form is required for each dwelling unit in the building.

-B. Design Dwelling Unit Water Heating Systems Information
+A. Design Dwelling Unit Water Heating Systems Information

 This table reports the water heating system features that were specified on the registered CF1R compliance document for this project.
 For information only and requires no user input.

-C. Installed Dwelling Unit Water Heating Systems Information
+B. Installed Dwelling Unit Water Heating Systems Information

 This table reports the water heating system information that is being installed.
 Require one line for each system.